imhicihu/tracker/readme.md

 * [Internal tool to visualize our actions in every project involved](https://github.com/users/imhicihu/projects/3/views/1).
 A kind of `checklist`, `reminder`, `to-do` in permanent evolution.
 * Plus, an [application](/Proyectos-darwin-x64/Proyectos-mac_app_darwin-x64.zip) was created for the purpose of internal use.
 An screenshot was generated above.

+> [!NOTE]
+> This app runs only in MacOSX environments and follows our strict needs and [granular levels of security](https://www.coresecurity.com/blog/six-ws-granular-access-control).
+It is uploaded to Github for archival purpose.
+Some open source copyright applies.

 ### Who do I talk to? ###